Domaihuong281220/Domaihuong281220/README.md

 ### ⚔️ About Me
 <div align="center">
-  🔥 <strong>Front-End Developer</strong> — crafting powerful UI & animated experiences.
-  🌀 Inspired by Attack on Titan's intensity and discipline.
+  🔥 <strong>On that day,</strong> the code remembered the terror of being dominated by bugs... and the shame of failing to deploy.
   💻 <strong>ReactJS | NextJS | TailwindCSS | TypeScript</strong>
 </div>